-Our financial instruments consist of cash and cash equivalents, accounts receivable, deposits, accounts payable and accrued liabilities.
+Our financial instruments consist of cash, accounts receivable, deposits, accounts payable and accrued liabilities.
 The fair value of the financial instruments approximates their carrying value due to the short-term nature of their maturity.
-Our financial instruments initially measured at fair value and then held at amortized cost include cash and cash equivalents, accounts receivable, deposits, and accounts payable and accrued liabilities.
+Our financial instruments initially measured at fair value and then held at amortized cost include cash, accounts receivable, deposits, and accounts payable and accrued liabilities.